Ben Casey: 1988 television film The Return of Ben Casey

 In 1988, the TV movie The Return of Ben Casey, with Vince Edwards reprising his role as Casey, aired in syndication.
 Harry Landers was the only other original cast member to reprise his role (as Dr. Ted Hoffman).
 The film was directed by Joseph L. Scanlan.
 The pilot was not picked up by the major networks to bring the series back.

 In popular culture

 In 1962, the series inspired the semicomic rock song "Callin' Dr. Casey", written and performed by songwriter John D. Loudermilk.
 In the song, Loudermilk refers to the TV doctor's wide-ranging medical abilities and asks whether Casey has any cure for heartbreak.
 The song reached number 83 on the Billboard Hot 100 chart.

 During the Vietnam War, the term "Ben Casey" was used by American troops as slang for a medic.

 In the popular Japanese medical drama Doctor-X: Surgeon Michiko Daimon the office cat is named Ben Casey.

+In the Martin Scorsese film Goodfellas, after shooting another character in the foot, Tommy DeVito jokingly tells his associates to take the injured man to Ben Casey.

 There is a street named Ben Casey Drive in San Antonio, Texas.

+Nintendo composer Hirokazu Tanaka heavily used samples in his tracks for the 1994 game EarthBound.
+One of them, named "Your Name, Please", sampled Sam Jaffe saying "infinity" from the show's intro.